JKirchartz/jkirchartz.github.com/_posts/2010-11-19-great-internet-migratory-box-of.md

 tags: hacks article
 ---

+[The Great Internet Migratory Box Of Electronics Junk](http://tgimboej.org/) is a project that allows hackers &amp; makers to share some electronics/components with each other.
+There's a ton of these things going around, but it seems like they move quite slowly.<!--more-->

 ![](http://i.imgur.com/N7zS1ug.jpg)

-If you didn't know [The Great Internet Migratory Box Of Electronics Junk](http://tgimboej.org/) is a project that allows hackers & makers to share some electronics/components with each other.
-There's a ton of these things going around, but it seems like they move quite slowly.

- I received the box code-named [_Baltimore Bazaar_](http://tgimboej.org/Box_Code:_Baltimore_Bazaar) a few days ago & busted it open immediately; nothing really caught my eye in there, a few motors, a battery charger and a bunch of small components EVERYWHERE.
+ I received the box code-named [_Baltimore Bazaar_](http://tgimboej.org/Box_Code:_Baltimore_Bazaar) a few days ago &amp;
+busted it open immediately; nothing really caught my eye in there, a few motors, a battery charger and a bunch of small components EVERYWHERE.
 I had to pick a bunch of capacitors and screws out of one of the motors I decided to